We think this movie stands out for:

 What parents need to know

 Parents need to know that Pride is a 2007 movie based on the true story of how an African American coach and teens formed a championship swim team and saved an inner-city rec center slated for destruction.
-This fact-based drama deals with racism head-on from its very first scene, in which Terrence Howard's character, Jim Ellis, is the only African American at a swim meet in 1960s North Carolina.
+This fact-based drama deals with racism head-on from its very first scene, in which Jim Ellis is the only African American at a swim meet in 1960s North Carolina.
 A scuffle breaks out, and he ends up striking a white cop.
 He encounters bigotry again in the '70s when he ends up coaching an all-black swim team: The team's wealthier white competitors sabotage and ridicule the black swimmers at meets.
-But the drama also shows Jim's team making "honky" jokes and goofing off instead of taking competition seriously.
+But the drama also shows Jim's team making jokes about their white rivals and goofing off instead of taking competition seriously.
 Besides the opening brawl, there's another altercation in a pool, when Jim nearly drowns the local drug dealer after he finds him vandalizing the rec center and urinating in the swimming pool.
 This drug dealer is also shown offering a prostitute to one of the swimmers and attempts to get one of the other swimmers to rejoin his gang.
 Ellis and the team use swimming as a way to find self-worth and learn lessons in determination, resilience, and persistence.
 Occasional profanity, including racist terms like the "N" word and "boy," as well as the dated term "Negro."
 "Retarded" is used as an insult to one of the swimmers who has a learning disability.
 Homophobic slurs like "sister boys" and "fruitcake" are also used.
 Other profanity includes "bulls--t," "s--t," "bitch," "ass," "hell," and "suck."
 The movie shows cigarette smoking and some drinking.

 What's the story?